-Do not exceed the maximum allowable tongue weight for your vehicle.
-Use the shortest hitch extension available to position the hitch ball closer to your vehicle.
-This will help reduce the effect of the trailer tongue weight on the trailer hitch and the rear axle.
+Do not exceed the maximum allowable tongue weight for the vehicle.
+Use the shortest hitch extension that will position the hitch ball closest to the vehicle.
+This will help reduce the effect of trailer tongue weight on the trailer hitch and rear axle.